OldAntelopes/Antiquated-Engine/README.md

 --------------
 There's a bit in the MIT license about this all being provided AS IS and don't blame me for any of it.
 This **really** applies here.
 Even looking at this stuff is probably bad for your eyes, don't do it.

 Do not hold me to account for terrible coding practices contained within.
 Most of the stuff here was made purely for fun and never intended to be made public.
-Some of it was written really really late at night and is probably breaking every good practice or sensible coding rule.
+Some of it was written really really late at night and in places I've broken every good practice or sensible coding rule.
 There is much stuff that was done as a necessity for maintaining a lil indie game that ran publicly for 15 odd years with rarely more than 1 part-time coder involved, but which absolutely shouldn't be done that way now.

 It is not actively maintained.
 Most of it doesnt work.
 Those bits that do work are pretty much useless, and in every case there's alternative, modern and better ways of doing stuff than repeating whats done here.